riddhimankar-dev/Sovereign_On_Premise_Agentic_AI_Workbench/README.md

 Actual pressure is missing.

-The engine must not assume:

-Actual pressure = 0

-Instead:
+Result:

 ERROR:
 Required input is missing.

+The engine does not assume zero.

 Invalid Numeric Input

 Example: